ZombieSocrates/brainteasers/crazyPlane_blogOutline.md

 		Performs one trial of the "crazy plane" experiment for a plane with N seats
 		'''

+		# Generate a plane with seats and passengers indexed from 1 to N.
 		passengers = [b for b in range(1, N + 1)]
 		seats = [b for b in range(1, N + 1)]

+        # Board every passenger except the last one
 		for passenger in passengers[:-1]:

+			# The first passenger always chooses randomly
 			if passenger == 1:
 	  			seats.remove(np.random.choice(seats,1).item())
 			else:

+				# Any other passenger looks for his/her seat
 				try:
 					seats.index(passenger)

+				# If it's already taken, he/she also chooses randomly
 				except ValueError:
 					seats.remove(np.random.choice(seats,1).item())

+				# Otherwise, the assigned seat is taken
 				else:
 					seats.remove(passenger)

+			# Once a passenger has boarded, remove him/her from the list
 			passengers.remove(passenger)

+		# After all other passengers have boarded, check the last remaining
+		# passenger against the last seat.
+If the remaining values in both
+		# lists are equal, the final passenger got the right seat
 		return 1 if passengers == seats else 0
 	```